 Our Program is one of the only programs in the country that provides comprehensive basic clinical ultrasound training which can be useful in an intensive care setting.
 Some of these techniques include functional neonatal echocardiography, screening head ultrasound, and the use of ultrasound to evaluate fluid collections and line placement.
 The functional echocardiography training is supervised by ECHO trained and experienced neonatologist.
-Dr. Jae Kim provides education in the use of ultrasound for non-cardiac purposes including bowel examination, bladder detection, line assessment, and head ultrasound.
+Education is provided in the use of ultrasound for non-cardiac purposes including bowel examination, bladder detection, line assessment, and head ultrasound.
 Fellows learn from several different types of ultrasound devices on an individualized basis.

 All fellows receive a copy of the 2 part CD, “Practical Echocardiography for the Neonatologist” These CDs allow the fellow to understand 3D imaging and help understand spatial cardiac anatomy.
 They also teach neonatal fellows how to use echocardiography of the NICU.